GLOSSARY OF WATCH TERMS

 Movement of a pendulum or other oscillating element, limited by two consecutive extreme positions.
 The balance of a mechanical watch generally makes five or six vibrations per second (i.e. 18,000 or 21,600 per hour), but that of a high-frequency watch may make seven, eight or even ten vibrations per second (i.e. 25,200, 28,800 or 36, 000 per hour).

-Our Watchfinder is made for those who are looking for private label watches but don’t see the wood for the trees anymore or those who just want to spare effort and time.
-Our Watchfinder is created in order to help you select the perfect watch for your company or brand out of our wide selection of over 500 watches with all sorts of features.
-Let our experienced team do all the work for you.
-Simply check the boxes and we will find your perfect brand name watch.
+Watch Advisor is made for those who are looking for promotional watches or private label watches but don’t see want to invest time and effort looking for the perfect watch.
+Watch Advisor is created in order to help you select the perfect promotional watch for your company from our wide selection of over 500 watches with all sorts of features.
+Whether you are looking for merchandising, a company anniversary gift, or a gift for your employees, we can help you narrow down the choices and find your perfect watch for the occasion.

 Describes the level of protection a watch has from water damage.